piepdx/pie-cookbook/notes/logistics/cadence-timing.md

 Throughout the course of these stages and gates, we tailor the mentor talks to match the topic — or to queue up the obvious need for the startups to focus on these particular topics.

-Here's how we broke it out:
+Here's how we broke it out.
+We refer to it as "the three Ps": product, projections, and pitch.

 ### Product (Month 1)